-Easy-to-read medicine information about candesartan – what is it, how to take candesartan safely and possible side effects.
+Easy-to-read medicine information about candesartan – what it is, how to take it safely and possible side effects.

 |Type of medicine||Also called|

 What is candesartan?

 Candesartan has many different effects on your body and is used to treat a variety of conditions.
 It belongs to a group of medicines called ARBs.
 Candesartan may be used for: